comp195/JobHunter/README.md

 This project will use:

 - React (Javascript Framework) as the end-user interaction
-- MSSQL Server as the database storage for job information
+- MSSQL Server as the database storage of job information
+- (Possibly) CSV for result storage of job information
-- Python will interact with the APIs on the job hunting website to gather the right data
+- Python will scrape the webpages and write out all data to the chosen storage solution

 Resources used in project: